tinloof/sanity-kit/packages/sanity-studio/README.md

 # @tinloof/sanity-studio

-A collection of Sanity studio plugins, fields, and components.
+A collection of studio plugins, fields, and components to boost your Sanity studio.

 https://github.com/tinloof/sanity-kit/assets/10447155/070ecda4-c52c-4972-a955-8207bc4c3a6e